brimdata/zed/docs/zed/README.md

 that serves client requests for the lake at the configured storage path.

-Note that a storage path on the file system may be specified either as a fully qualifed file URI of the form `file://` or be a standard file system path, relative or absolutes, e.g., `/lakes/test`.
+Note that a storage path on the file system may be specified either as a fully qualified file URI of the form `file://` or be a standard file system path, relative or absolute, e.g., `/lakes/test`.

 Concurrent access to any Zed lake storage, of course, preserves data consistency.
 You can run multiple `zed serve` processes while also